-In 1992, Writers Theatre was founded in order to create an environment where the written word and the nurturing of artists were the foundation of all productions.
-We opened our first venue that year in the ante-room of a newly opened bookstore in Glencoe on the North Shore of Chicago.
-The limited space available gave way to a new aesthetic that has been a company hallmark ever since—intimacy.
+Writers Theatre was founded in 1992 to create an environment where the written word and the nurturing of artists were the foundation of all productions.
+The company was launched in the back room of Books on Vernon, a newly opened bookstore in the village of Glencoe on the North Shore of Chicago, by Co-Founders Michael Halberstam and Marilyn Campbell-Lowe.
+Halberstam served as Founding Artistic Director through 2021.
+The limited space available gave way to a new aesthetic that has been a company hallmark ever since: intimacy.

 The “theatre in the back of a bookstore” became a welcome addition to the already vibrant Chicago arts community and quickly established a reputation as a home for world-class art and artists.
 A second performance space opened in the Woman’s Library Club building in 2003 and continued the company’s trademark level of intimacy while allowing for new programming and educational opportunities.
 In 2016, Writers Theatre opened a new, state-of-the-art facility in downtown Glencoe, designed by the award-winning, internationally renowned Studio Gang Architects, led by Founder and Design Principal Jeanne Gang, FAIA, in collaboration with Theatre Consultant Auerbach Pollock Friedlander.
 The new facility established the company's first permanent home and has allowed the Theatre to continue to grow to accommodate its audience, while maintaining its trademark intimacy.